nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/MODALS_INTRO.md

 You are going to start with animals.

+In the code below, you will notice that a new `<button>` element has been added to the animal section.
+The `onClick` attribute specifies that the `toggle()` function will be invoked when the user clicks on it.

+Then the ReactStrap `<Modal>` component will display because the `modal` state will be changed from `false` to `true` when the button is clicked.

 ```js
 import React, { useState } from "react"
 import { Button, Modal, ModalHeader, ModalBody, ModalFooter } from 'reactstrap'